gnosischain/documentation/docs/node/tools/dappnode.md

 :::

-This guide was done with the inestimable help of DAppNode Team Member `@voss`, with some additions from `@Lanski`.

 ## Installing DAppNode on Custom Hardware {#custom-hardware}

-A community written guide by @GLCstaked which goes into detail the entire setup process for a validator using linux with docker.
-This is for beginners new to linux who wish to get familiar with every step of the process and configuration.
-Can be found [here](https://mirror.xyz/0xf3bF9DDbA413825E5DdF92D15b09C2AbD8d190dd/wkE51RqApadbSW1GQartYJ5Jz71mnz2y60TNu3XNtNM)

 1. Start with a fresh installation of Debian or Ubuntu.
 2. Log in with an account with `sudo` privileges.